ahopkins/sanic-jwt/docs/source/pages/payload.rst

         app,
         secret=mysecret)

 There are several hashing algorithms that can be used to accomplish this.
-Check out the :doc:`settings` page to see which algorithms are supported, and `read this <https://pyjwt.readthedocs.io/en/latest/algorithms.html#digital-signature-algorithms>`_ for more information.
+Check out the :doc:`configuration` page to see which algorithms are supported, and `read this <https://pyjwt.readthedocs.io/en/latest/algorithms.html#digital-signature-algorithms>`_ for more information.

 If you decide to use an RSA or an EC algorithm, then you **must** provide Sanic JWT with both a public key and a private key to handle the encoding and decoding of the tokens.